wilsontelab/agFree-docs/docs/11_genome-resources/33_in-silico-digestion.md

 Site indexing is performed automatically during genotype _in silico_ digestion, so this section only applies to haploid reference genomes.

-Use the following command directly, or call it using the [job file templates]().
+Use the following command directly, or call it using the {% include templates.html type="digest" %}.

 ```sh
 af genome index --help